baiango/C-GUI/README.md

 [You can use this first. (bevy_editor_pls)](https://github.com/jakobhellermann/bevy_editor_pls)
 I use C because of the simplicity, which is critical for GUI program.
 And Rust/C++ is too verbose for the job because of the namespaces.
 So Rust is only used for long computation time things/algorithms.

+# Coding style
+Tabs are 2 characters, but up to 8 indentations are supported.
+The semicolons will help you read the indentations.
+The reason to make indentation 2 is GUI tends to nested deeply.
+Lines should be below 75 characters for reading in split screen.
+The exception is if the information is repeating or verbose.